nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+RemindMe is a desktop app for keeping track of user events and deadlines, optimized for use via Command Line Interface(CLI) while still having the benefits of a Graphic User Interface(GUI).
+RemindMe allows students to be always aware of exams and events deadline as there will be reminder pop-ups and calendar for students to see!

 * Table of Contents
 {:toc}